 Conclusion: Recognising cultural diversity provides opportunity for critical care nurses to build awareness and understanding of cultural diversity as a way of optimising end-of-life care, through routine cultural assessment, advocating for professional interpreters to enhance communication and demonstrating openness to diverse cultural needs, preferences and practices.

-Implications for practice: The obvious first step in countering perceived challenges to end-of-life care is to increase awareness by acknowledging and respecting difference and diversity.
+Implications for clinical practice: The obvious first step in countering perceived challenges to end-of-life care is to increase awareness by acknowledging and respecting difference and diversity.
 Cultural assessments for all patients admitted to critical care would be an ideal first step in addressing challenges associated with cultural diversity.
 Greater access to professional interpreters to overcome language barriers is also essential to optimising communication and consensus in decision-making at the end of life.

 Last updated 30 April 2024